antonrh/anydi/docs/extensions/django.md

 ## Request Scope

-To utilize `request` scoped dependencies in your Django application with `AnyDI`, you should use the `request_scoped_middleware`.
-This middleware facilitates the creation of request-specific dependency instances.
-These instances are instantiated at the beginning of each request and are available throughout the lifetime of that request.
+To use `request`-scoped dependencies in your Django application with `AnyDI`, include the `request_scoped_middleware`.
+This middleware creates request-specific dependency instances at the start of each request, which remain available for the request’s duration.

 Add the middleware to your `settings.py`: